KoobDS/extreme-weather-gnn/README.md

-# Causal Climate GCN
+# ClimateChangeCausalInferenceDL

-Using Causal Inference Deep Learning for Climate Change
+Using  Deep Learning for Compound Severe Weather Prediction

-## Setup

-Run `source setup.sh` in the command line